 300 years of Celebrating Love, Seeking Knowledge, and Advancing Justice

-UUCSW is turning 300 in 2024, and we are ready to celebrate!
-We will be hosting events throughout the 2024-2025 church year to highlight our legacy of social justice, love in action, and freedom of belief.
-Keep an eye on this page for more information!
+UUCSW turned 300 on October 28, 2024 and we have held events throughout the 2024-2025 church year to highlight our legacy of social justice, love in action, and freedom of belief.
+Keep an eye on this page for more information about our upcoming Rededication Ceremony on September 7, 2025.

 Did you know?